akamrannicole/Phase1Project/README.md

 https://github.com/akamrannicole

 ### License
+This project is licensed under the MIT License, which means you are free to use, modify, and distribute the code for both commercial and non-commercial purposes.
+See the License file for more information.

-The content of this site is licensed under the MIT license Copyright (c) 2024.
+Copyright (c) 2024.